touchlab/KMMBridge/website/docs/spm/01_IOS_SPM.md

 If you don't have a `Package.swift` file, or don't know how to set one up, that's OK.
 KMMBridge currently generates these files for you.

 In the `kmmbridge` block, add `spm()`.
-If you call it without parameters, KMMBridge assumes you want the `Package.swift` file at the root of your repo (we also assume you're using Git).
+If you call it without parameters, KMMBridge assumes you want the `Package.swift` file at the root of your repo (we also assume you're using Git.
+We're not sure you could use SPM to deploy *without* Git).

 ```kotlin
 kmmbridge {